 What about collecting taxes on these rentals?

 That will require enabling legislation from the State.
-Right now, there are two bills, H3454 and S1353, that would make tax collection possible.
+Right now, there are two bills that would make tax collection possible.
 We are told this legislation may pass in 2018 and are monitoring the situation.

 Importantly, this legislation also will likely provide additional framework for any new Lenox bylaws.